List of book-burning incidents: Amalasunta (by Carlo Goldoni)

-The writings of Johann Christian Edelmann (by Imperial authorities in Frankfurt)
+Writings of Johann Christian Edelmann (by Imperial authorities in Frankfurt)

 In 1750, the Imperial Book Commission of the Holy Roman Empire at Frankfurt/Main ordered the wholesale burning of the works of Johann Christian Edelmann, a radical disciple of Spinoza who had outraged the Lutheran and Calvinist clergies by his Deism, his championing of sexual freedom and his asserting that Jesus had been a human being and not the Son of God.
 In addition, Edelmann was also an outspoken opponent of royal absolutism.
 With Frankfurt's entire magistracy and municipal government in attendance and seventy guards to hold back the crowds, nearly a thousand copies of Edelmann's writings were tossed on to a tower of flaming birch wood.
 Edelmann himself was granted refuge in Berlin by Friedrich the Great, but on condition that he stop publishing his views.

 Works of Voltaire

 At first, the French philosopher Voltaire's arrival at the court of King Frederick the Great was a great success.
-However, in late 1751, king and philosopher quarreled over Voltaire's pamphlet Doctor Akakia (French: Histoire du Docteur Akakia et du Natif de St Malo), a satirical essay of a very biting nature directed against Maupertuis, the president of the Royal Academy of Sciences at Berlin - whom Voltaire considered a pretentious pedant.
+However, in late 1751, king and philosopher quarreled over Voltaire's pamphlet Doctor Akakia (French: Histoire du Docteur Akakia et du Natif de St Malo), a satirical essay of a very biting nature directed against Maupertuis, the president of the Royal Academy of Sciences at Berlin – whom Voltaire considered a pretentious pedant.
 It so excited the anger of King Frederick, the patron of the academy, that he ordered all copies to be seized and burnt by the common hangman.
 The order was effective in Prussia, but the King could not prevent some 30,000 copies being sold in Paris.
 In the aftermath, Voltaire had to leave Prussia, though he and King Frederick were later reconciled.

 Voltaire's works were burnt several times in pre-revolutionary France.
 In his Lettres philosophique, published in Rouen in 1734, he described British attitudes toward government, literature, and religion, and clearly implied that the British constitutional monarchy was better than the French absolute one – which led to the book being burned.

 Later, Voltaire's Dictionnaire philosophique, which was originally called the Dictionnaire philosophique portatif, had its first volume, consisting of 73 articles in 344 pages, burnt upon release in June 1764.

 An "economic pamphlet", Man With Forty Crowns, was ordered to be burnt by the Parlement of Paris, and a bookseller who had sold a copy was pilloried.
 It is said that one of the magistrates on the case exclaimed, "Is it only his books we shall burn?"